nemikor-solutions/blue-owl-core/README.md

 ### About this Fork

 - This fork does not replace the upstream directory by Scott González.
-The files in `src/scripts` are meant to be identical to the official upstream version.
+The files in `src` are meant to be match official upstream version.
+- The `Releases` directory in this fork contains a simple interactive [Windows executable](INSTALLING_Windows.md) that is pre-packaged, and the necessary files for starting the program on Mac and Linux.
 - This fork adds a `build-it-yourself` directory that contains
   - Diagrams for building your own devices.
-The diagrams have a different pin layout than the official ones which have been designed with for printed circuit boards.
-  - Definitions of the build-it-yourself devices that are usable by Blue Owl.
-These are identical to the ones in the official directory, except that the pin locations are changed to match the build-it-yourself diagrams.
+An interactive version of the diagram can be loaded on  [wokwi.com](https://wokwi.com) to get the exact pin numbers etc.
+  - Scripts for running the device using the blue-owl library.
+If you build your own design and need to change pin assignments, then you can simply change the scripts, and even [rebuild your own executable](BUILDING.md))
   - Definitions of the build-it-yourself devices and instructions for running them on the [wokwi.com](https://wokwi.com) simulator.
 You can actually connect the simulated devices to owlcms, click on the virtual buttons, see the virtual LEDs and hear the virtual beeps.

 ## Features